latina-in-tech/latina-in-tech.github.io/CONTRIBUTING.md

 **We will close issues not following the template or clean structure without further discussion.**

-Beside that check if your topic has already been covered.
+Besides that check if your topic has already been covered.
 Use the search function and respond to an existing issue instead of opening a new one if you find a match.

 ## Contributing Code

 Code changes can be offered by opening pull requests.
-To do so, we recommend following workflow:
+To do so, we recommend the following workflow:

 1. Start with [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository.
 This way you get a copy of our repository in your account where you can work.